 Maslow felt meeting all these basic needs was very important.
 Maslow said that you couldn’t be a healthy and happy human if these basic needs were not met.
 This raises the obvious question, how do we meet these needs.
 Unfortunately, meeting basic human needs is a complicated question that gets into parenting, socialization, education, politics, economics, and even (when you get up to the top and start talking about self-actualization and connection), human spirituality.
 It is way too complicated to get into here.

-We’ll explore the question of how we meet some of our needs in subsequent articles.
-Here I’ll just say, you can’t meet any of your human needs alone.
-Whether it is the need for food, safety, love, self esteem, self actualization, or connection, you need others to help you along.
+We’ll explore the question of how we meet some of our needs later.
+Here we’ll just say this: you cannot meet any of your human needs alone.
+Whether it is the need for food, safety, love, self-esteem, self-actualization, or connection, you need others to help you along.
+This is just the way it is.
 This is the way it has always been.
-There has never been a time in the evolution of our species when we have not depended on others to assist us.
-This is true of our very basic needs for food and shelter (the home you are in was built by a lot of different people), and even our higher need for self esteem and love (we need somebody to love us to have our need for love met).
+There has never been a time in the evolution of our species when we have not depended on others to assist us in the meeting of our needs.
+This is true of our very basic needs for food and shelter (the home you are in was built by a lot of different people), and even our “higher needs” for self-esteem (we need somebody to appreciate us, to have our self-esteem needs met) and love (we need somebody to love us to have our need for love met).

 Our need to know was important and powerful, but Maslow pointed out that just knowing things was never enough; we also need to understand, and we need meaning.
 According to Maslow:

 The facts that we acquire, if they are isolated or atomistic, inevitably get theorized about, and either analyzed or organized or both.
 This process has been phrased by some as the search for “meaning.”
 We shall then postulate a desire to understand, to systematize, to organize, to analyze, to look for relations and meanings.